Embedding Network Autoregression for time series analysis and causal peer effect inference: Additional tables and figures

-The figure \ref{fig-nar_dcmmsbm} displays the boxplots of estimates of $\theta$ and $\alpha$ parameters with growing $N$ and $T$ when the data is generated from NAR and ENAR models respectively.
+The figure \ref{fig-nar_dcmmsbm} displays the boxplots of estimates of $\theta$ and $\alpha$ parameters with growing $N$ and $T$ when the data is generated from the NAR model.
 The simulation setup and the figure has been described in the main text.
+The figure \ref{fig-nar_lsn} shows the estimation errors when the graph is generated from LSN.